THE RACE | WORLD SOLAR CHALLENGE

 WHAT IS THE BRIDGESTONE WORLD SOLAR CHALLENGE?

-The Bridgestone World Solar Challenge (BWSC) is the world’s greatest innovation and engineering challenge, where teams from all around the globe race with solar-powered cars across 3,000 km of Australia’s harsh yet stunning outback.
-This biennial event, founded in 1987, aims to push the boundaries of sustainable mobility, inspiring innovation in energy efficiency and renewable technologies.
+In the Bridgestone World Solar Challenge (BWSC), teams from around the world race solar-powered cars over 3,022 km through Australia's outback.
+Established in 1987, the race is more than a competition.
+The event aims to push the boundaries of sustainable mobility and drive innovation in energy efficiency and renewable technologies.

 WHO IS INVOLVED?